FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 * NoCD/Cracked Sims Executable
   * This exe cannot be previously patched to a custom resolution.
 For example, if you downloaded a crack that was patched to 1080p, this program will not work.

-### Linux Requirements

-* X11
-  * You don't need to run X11, but you do need it installed

 ### OS Version Compatability